Why Do I Have Veiny Hands?

 Is there a way to reduce visible veins without undergoing medical procedures?

 Yes, you can minimize the appearance of hand veins without medical treatments.
 You can use topical creams, moisturizers, or self-tanning products to make veins less noticeable.
-Also, staying well-hydrated and maintaining healthy skin can help.
+Also, drinking enough water and maintaining healthy skin can help.

 Wearing compression gloves may reduce swelling and make veins appear flatter.
 However, these methods only improve appearance.
 They don’t remove veins.
-If you want lasting results, medical options may still be necessary.
+If you want lasting results, you may need medical treatment.